pubnub/pubnub-mcp-server/resources/sdk_docs/javascript_channel-groups.md

-# Channel Groups API – JavaScript SDK (condensed)
+# Channel Groups API for JavaScript SDK

-Channel Groups bundle multiple channels under a single name.
+Channel groups let you bundle thousands of channels into a named group you can subscribe to.
+You can’t publish to a channel group—only subscribe.
+To publish, send messages to individual channels.

+Supported async patterns: Callbacks, Promises, and Async/Await (recommended).
+Use try...catch to receive error status.

+## Add channels to a channel group

+Requires Stream Controller add-on

+Enable the Stream Controller add-on for your key in the PubNub Admin Portal.
+See support page for enabling add-on features.

-• Subscribe only; you can’t publish to a group.
+Adds channels to a channel group.

+### Method(s)

+Maximum number of channels

-• Up to 200 channels can be added per API call.
+You can add up to 200 channels per API call.
-• All Channel-Group operations require the **Stream Controller** add-on (enable in the Admin Portal).
-• Async/Await with try…catch is the recommended pattern; callbacks and Promises are also supported.

----

-## Add channels to a group
 ```
 `pubnub.channelGroups.addChannels({
     channels: Arraystring>,